argilla-io/argilla/.github/PULL_REQUEST_TEMPLATE/features.md

+---
+name: "\U0001F195 Feature implementation"
+about: Cool new enhancements to the project
+title: "[FEATURE]"
+labels: enhancement
+assignees: ''
+reviewers: ''

+---
 <!-- Thanks for your contribution!
 As part of our Community Growers initiative 🌱, we're donating Justdiggit bunds in your name to reforest sub-Saharan Africa.
 To claim your Community Growers certificate, please contact David Berenstein in our Slack community or fill in this form https://tally.so/r/n9XrxK once your PR has been merged. -->

 # Description